django-cms/django-cms/docs/topics/permissions.rst

 Permissions
 ###########

-In django CMS you can set two types of permissions:
+In django CMS you can set three types of permissions:

 1. View restrictions for restricting front-end view access to users
-2. Page permissions for allowing staff users to only have rights on certain sections of certain sites
+1. Page permissions for allowing staff users to only have rights on certain sections of certain sites
+1. Mode permission for allowing staff users to only edit existing content and not add new one

-To enable these features, ``settings.py`` requires:
+To enable features 1. and 2., ``settings.py`` requires:

     CMS_PERMISSION = True

+The third one is controlled by the "**Can use Structure mode**" Django permission.

 *****************
 View restrictions